 |BC Bitcoin||UK Bank Transfer||4%|

-As already mentioned, Crypto.com is the best choice here.
-Not only is it the best place to buy Polkadot (DOT) with a UK bank transfer, but it’s also the cheapest place to buy it with a debit or credit card too.
+As already mentioned, Binance is the best choice here.
+Not only is it the best place to buy Polkadot (DOT) with a UK bank transfer, but you can also use a debit or credit to deposit GBP on it too.

 Keep reading for a little more detail about your top two options.